lilliputten/next-ai-helper-chat/250921-queries.md

 > 2025.09.21

-next-auth v.5: How to create custom auth provider, like `next-auth/providers/nodemailer`, to authenticate user via external callback URL with a token obtained from an associated telegram bot?
+Create a custom next-auth provider, like `next-auth/providers/nodemailer`, to authenticate user via external callback URL with a token obtained from an associated telegram bot?

-The telegram bot has access to the app database and can create a verification token in a table similar to next-auth's `VerificationToken`.
+The telegram bot (with a name of `BOT_USERNAME` from server environment) has access to the app database and can create a verification token in a table similar to next-auth's `VerificationToken`.

 For example, the nodemailer provider sends email messages with authorization links in form: